-When you read a stock photo agency’s Standard Royalty Free license agreement –such as the Shutterstock License that we explained in detail here but also the licenses from iStock or Adobe Stock for example–, you’ll find a “Sensitive Use Clause” somewhere in the contract.
+When you read a stock photo agency’s Standard Royalty Free license agreement –such as the Shutterstock License that we explained in detail here but also the licenses from iStock or Adobe Stock, or even the Canva Pro license we broke down here--, you’ll find a “Sensitive Use Clause” somewhere in the contract.
 What does this mean?

 Who Are Protected by Sensitive Use Restrictions